-Developed in 2014 after a year-long stakeholder engagement process involving experts from education, law enforcement, fire, public health, government, and the community at large, the Big Five provides five immediate action responses for any emergency.
-These include Shelter in Place; Drop, Cover, and Hold On; Secure Campus; Lockdown/Barricade; and Evacuation.
+First released in 2014 after a year-long stakeholder engagement process involving experts from education, law enforcement, fire, public health, law, government, and the community at large, the Big Five outlines five immediate actions to implement in any emergency.
+The Big Five action responses are Shelter in Place; Drop, Cover, and Hold On; Secure Campus; Lockdown/Barricade; and Evacuation.

-The Big Five is under constant review by the Coalition for Safe Schools and Communities Steering Committee.
-The Steering Committee not only meets monthly, but also analyzes emerging challenges and makes recommendations.
+The Big Five is under constant review by the multi-disciplinary Steering Committee of the San Mateo County Coalition for Safe Schools and Communities.
+The Steering Committee meets regularly to build and strengthen relationships, review activities, analyze emerging challenges, and make recommendations.